IK-Robin/leaflet-js-map/readme.md

 8. You will now see an embedded map on your webpage!

+   ## Edit The Map Detail
+   If you Want to Edit the Map marker or Default View  details ,you need to go to wp-admin -> leaflet map -> Edit.
+   You can edit all details about the map by going into the Leaflet Map -> Edit -> Visual  tab.
+Here you can change the following settings :
+   You can edit the map details by following these steps:

+   1. Go to Dashboard -> leaflet map -> Edit
+   2. If you need to add new Marker Then click on "Add New Marker"  Button.
+        - Now You just Click  On Map To Set Lat & Lng For Your Marker And Type A Popup Text In The Field Below It.
+        Fill up all fields including Latitude ,Longitude and Popup Text .

+        - After Clicking  On This Button A Popup Will Appear Where You Can Enter All Details Of Your Marker Like Fill up all the fields including Popup Text , Lat & Lng .

+   3. Click on it and then click on the pencil icon at the top right corner of the editor window.
+This will open up the full screen editor for
+   3. Double click on it to open  it for editing

 ## Dashbord
 The dashboard is indecate that  you can click on it to view more information about a location or zoom into a particular area.
 It